terraform-ibm-modules/terraform-ibm-watsonx-ai/README.md

 https://terraform-ibm-modules.github.io/documentation/#/implementation-guidelines?id=module-names-and-descriptions
 -->

-IBM watsonx.ai provides an enterprise-grade studio of integrated tools for developing AI services and deploying them into your applications of choice.
-Refer [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/overview-wx.html?context=wx&audience=wdp#watsonxai) for more information on watsonx.ai.
+IBM `watsonx.ai` provides an enterprise-grade studio of integrated tools for developing AI services and deploying them into your applications of choice.
+Refer [here](https://dataplatform.cloud.ibm.com/docs/content/wsj/getting-started/overview-wx.html?context=wx&audience=wdp#watsonxai) for more information on `watsonx.ai`.

 <!-- The following content is automatically populated by the pre-commit hook -->
 <!-- BEGIN OVERVIEW HOOK -->